-Ireland’s Ancient East and The Gobbins Coastal Path were unveiled to top Dutch tour operators, travel agents and online travel agents, at Tourism Ireland’s annual trade workshop, which took place in Amsterdam yesterday (8 September).
-Twelve tourism companies from the island of Ireland, including hotels, visitor attractions and activity providers, as well as representatives of KLM and Aer Lingus, took part in the workshop – meeting and doing business for 2016 with 30 Dutch travel professionals.
+The island of Ireland was promoted to top Dutch tour operators, travel agents and online travel agents – at Tourism Ireland’s annual trade workshop, which took place in Amsterdam yesterday (14 September).
+Fourteen (14) tourism companies from the island of Ireland, including hotels and B&Bs, visitor attractions and activity providers, as well as representatives of Aer Lingus and Irish Ferries, took part in the workshop – meeting and conducting business for 2017 with the Dutch travel professionals in attendance.

 Notes To Editors